rvinluan/rvinluan.github.io/_posts/2018-01-07-year-in-cardboard.md

 ### Not Alone
 Way less cooperative than i thought, because players's needs are super individual.
 We thought it would be easier I guess so the monster won pretty fast.
 Perhaps that's the rub of not playing collaboratively!
 ### LanderToppen!
-Way more fun than it has any right to be, as Alex would say.
+Way more fun than it has any right to be.
 Stupid scoring system and joker cards feel tacked on, but the concept is so simple and engaging!
 ### Fox In The Forest
 Great replacement for Love Letter, although it's only 2 players.
 Dead simple but it's hard to imagine ever solving it.
 ### Barenpark
 More fun than I thought it would be!
 Super light and easy to do something else while playing.
 ### Yokohama
 We played wrong the first time and it was way too long.
 It got way better the second time though!
 Still has some continuity problems but minor complaints there.
+Reminder to self to write a blog post about how noncolonialist this game feels.
 ### Twin Tin Bots
 Super satisfying and cute if not a little underbaked.
 I can't tell if a 4 way tie in a 6 player game is good or not?
 ### Lisboa
 I was so afraid of this game but it turned out to be more digestible and way more fun than I thought!
+It has that point-grab at the end that I don't like so much but it definitely feels super engaging to play through.
 ### Professor Evil and the Citadel of Time
 It's a chunky puzzle!
 Pretty satisfying although it has that coop dice rolling unfortunate crap.
 ### Tulip Bubble
 OMG so amazing.
 Such a realistic economic simulation and one of the best betting slash auction games.
-Also is another example of a band-aid rule that isn't actually a bandaid rule and is super important!
+Also the fact that you get money when you lose an auction is another example of a band-aid rule that isn't actually a band-aid rule and is super important!
 ### Sidereal Confluence
 God what a clusterfuck.
 There's something cool in here but the design is so bad and inaccessible!
 It's probably also overly complex, but maybe that's the point?
 ### Dead of Winter
 Finally!
 This was pretty cool.
 The crossroads cards are neat.
 We didn't have a traitor but it's still hard to win?
 Somewhat unsatisfying but I'll know for next time.
 ### Pitch Deck
-I'm in the Special Thanks of this game! =)
+I'm in the Special Thanks of this game!
 ### Wasteland Express Delivery Service
 We played completely wrong but I also wonder if it'd go smoother with fewer people.
-It's a bit slow but still kind of exciting.
+It's a bit slow but still very exciting.
 ### Secrets
 So chaotic and fun.
 5p is completely different than 8p.
 One is a deduction game, the other is just (welcome) sillyness.
 ### Abandon Planet